dujiaxin/CIS161-F24-GVSU/syllabus.md

   well as be reported to the Office of Student Conduct and Conflict Resolution.

 #### FAQs:
   * Can I use ChatGPT, Github Co-pilot, or similar AI/ML based technologies? *No, for in-class activities, labs, and exams.
 The work you submit must be your own, and all code should be written by you.
-Using AI tools in these contexts would be considered an academic integrity violation.Special case: For the course project, you are allowed to use AI tools but must take full responsibility for the AI-generated content.*
+Using AI tools in these contexts would be considered an academic integrity violation.Special case: For the course project, you are encouraged to use AI tools but must take full responsibility for the AI-generated content.*
   * Can I seek help through sites like upwork? *No, this would generally be considered an academic integrity violation*
   * Can I have help from a tutor?  *You may seek help from a tutor, but the work